youwe-tutorials/dbq/Draft/ProposolGitHub.md

 Definitely no.

-There is always challenge of making is sure that latest changes of inputs from all team members have been incorporated in to final report.
+There are always challenges of making it sure that latest changes or inputs from all team members have been incorporated in the final report.

 What is the way out?

 This workshop will be the answer.

-This workshop wil give you all necessary tools, handon pratical sessions to solve all these issue, and making sure that computer resources are used efficiently and with the provision to track who proposed the changes or who drafted what and who approved that, later any time, and roll-back, if there is necessity of that.
+This workshop wil give you all necessary tools, handon pratical sessions to solve all these issues, and making sure that computer resources are used efficiently (thus making the process _green_) and with the provision to track who proposed the changes or who drafted what and who approved that, later any time, and roll-back, if there is necessity of that.

 ## Why is Version Control Important?

-1. It is important when documents that are being created has to undergo a lot of revisions and redrafting by a number of different users.
+1. It is important when documents that are being created has to undergo a lot of revisions and redrafting by a number of different officials.
 1. It helps us to track changes and identify when key decisions were made along the way.
 1. It helps to easily find out which version of a document is currently in